★ 5.0 Stars • 100+ Five-Star Reviews

 For dogs with severe separation anxiety, medication prescribed by a veterinarian can be a valuable complement to behavioral training.
 Medication does not cure separation anxiety on its own, but it can lower a dog's baseline anxiety level enough to make training effective.
 Some dogs are so overwhelmed by panic that they cannot learn new coping strategies without pharmacological support.
 In these cases, we work alongside your veterinarian to coordinate a combined approach that gives your dog the best chance of success.

 Good K9 Academy does not prescribe medication, but we are experienced in working with dogs on anxiety medication and can help you communicate with your vet about your dog's specific needs and progress.
-Many of our clients in Germantown, Silver Spring, and across the greater DC area have found that the combination of professional behavioral training plus veterinary-prescribed medication produces faster and more lasting results than either approach alone.
+Many of our clients in Germantown, Silver Spring, and across the Maryland, DC, and Virginia area have found that the combination of professional behavioral training plus veterinary-prescribed medication produces faster and more lasting results than either approach alone.

 It is also important to rule out medical causes for behaviors that look like separation anxiety.
 Some dogs have indoor accidents when alone due to urinary tract infections, not anxiety.
 Some dogs bark excessively due to pain or hearing loss.
 During our consultation, we help you determine whether your dog's behavior is truly separation anxiety or if there may be a medical component that should be addressed first.